Our Focus Areas

 The City of Oakland, along with the other cities in the county, is a member of the Alameda Countywide Clean Water Program (ACCWP).
 ACCWP acts to limit stormwater runoff pollution and to keep creeks and the Bay healthy.

 Volunteers: Cleaning It, Greening It, Meaning It - Through the hard work and dedication of community volunteers, the City’s environmental stewardship initiatives are helping to preserve Oakland’s natural environment.
 Cleanup events occurring regularly in Oakland include: Creek to Bay Day, Arbor Day, Earth Day, Adopt a Park, Adopt a Creek, Adopt a Spot, and various neighborhood cleanup projects organized through the City’s Public Works Agency.
-Volunteers worked more than 70,000 hours in Oakland cleanup events and projects in 2010 alone.
+Oakland Volunteers contribute about 70,000 hours each year.
+More information.

 Port of Oakland Maritime Air Quality Improvement Plan - The Port of Oakland released its Maritime Air Quality Improvement Plan in April 2009, guiding Port efforts to reduce air quality and health impacts of its maritime operations.